BrkRaw/brkraw/README.md

 ##### Authors
 - SungHo Lee (shlee@unc.edu): main developer
 - Woomi Ban (banwoomi@unc.edu): sub-developer who tested and refined the module structure
+- Jaiden Dumas: proofreading of documents and update contents for the user community.
+- Dr. Gabriel A. Devenyi: The vast contributions to refinement of module functionality and troubleshooting.
 - Yen-Yu Ian Shih (shihy@neurology.unc.edu): technical and academical advisory on this project (as well as funding)
 ##### Contributors
 - Drs.
 Chris Rorden and Sebastiano Ferraris: The pioneers related this project who had been inspired the developer